LindaZollitsch/OS_CAU/einfuehrung_OS.md

 {{2-3}}
 ********************************************************************************
 ![example](/ecoc_1.png)
-(ALEA (2023): The European Code of Conduct for Research Integrity, p.
+(ALLEA (2023): The European Code of Conduct for Research Integrity, p.
 7)

 ![example](/ecoc_2.png)
-(ALEA (2023): The European Code of Conduct for Research Integrity, p.
+(ALLEA (2023): The European Code of Conduct for Research Integrity, p.
 7)

 ********************************************************************************